Nexmo/nexmo-developer/_documentation/client-sdk/troubleshooting.md

 ### No response to commands

 It you run a command and don't get a response
-    * Try making sure that all the json objects in you command are colsed objects, and not missing any `}` or `'` for example.
+    * Try making sure that all the JSON objects in you command are colsed objects, and not missing any `}` or `'` for example.

 ## JWTs